ciorceri/ADS1232/README.md

 Missing features:

-- this library doens't support reading from 2nd (3rd, 4th for ADS1234) differential input.
+- this library doens't support reading from 2nd (3rd & 4th for ADS1234) differential input.
 - offset calibration
-- enter sleep mode
+- sleep mode

 Below you can see some pictures from test circuit and a Fritzing diagram.

-For test circuit I've used **CJMCU-1232** development board.
+For test circuit I've used **CJMCU-1232** development board and Arduino UNO.

-TODO: insert pictures here
+... image here ...

+Below is a Fritzing diagram with connection details.

+... image here ...